HewlettPackard/hpe-sd-cloud/docker/images/sd-sp/README.md

 Usage
 -----

 As before mentioned, the standalone provisioning container requires an external database instance.
 Such database instance may be also in a container or just a regular one.
 If the target database is in a container you will need to make sure they are in the same network.
-Other than that, in order to point the SP container to the right database instance you need to specify some environment variables when instantiating the container, for example:
+Other than that, in order to point the container to the right database instance you need to specify some environment variables when instantiating the container, for example:

     SDCONF_hpsa_db_vendor=Oracle
     SDCONF_hpsa_db_hostname=172.17.0.3